St. Thomas Episcopal is the only Episcopal church

 especially early in the service.
 Episcopal churches embrace many

-different levels of formality however, the most formal and traditional
+different levels of formality however, the most formal and

-all baptized christians are welcome to participate
+Church you visit, all baptized Christians are welcome to participate

 fully in our Holy Eucharist service.
 Except in unusual

 circumstances, we have the Eucharist every week.
 Episcopal Priests

 are not required to be celibate, and most are married and raising

-St. Thomas participates in the Richardson County
+St. Thomas participates in the Richardson

-activities, libraries, charitable organizations, and occasionally
+supports youth activities, libraries, charitable organizations, and

-recently started a prayer service for anyone that needs it.
+prayer, and have a prayer service for anyone that needs it.
 See the

-prayer line link at the top of the page.
+Prayer Line link at the top of the page.

 St. Thomas is traditional in appearance as you

 can see from the photograph at the left.
 Our exposed beam and

 stucco sanctuary are right out of old England.
 The beautiful

 windows have a history of their own, as you will see if you follow

-the

-history of St. Thomas link at the top of the page.
+the History of St. Thomas link at the top of the page.

-The links at the top of the page will give you
+The links at the top of the page will give you further information

-beautiful a traditional church can be.
+a traditional church can be.